 TGbe editor: Change the first paragraph as follows:

-In case of a secure PV0 MPDU that is an individually addressed Data frame to be encrypted by an MLD, construct the CCM nonce block as defined in 12.5.3.3.4 (Construct CCM nonce) from the PN, transmitting MLD MAC address, and the priority value of the MPDU.
+In case of a secure PV0 MPDU that is an individually addressed frame to be encrypted by an MLD, construct the CCM nonce block as defined in 12.5.3.3.4 (Construct CCM nonce) from the PN, transmitting MLD MAC address, and the priority value of the MPDU.
 Otherwise, constructConstruct the CCM nonce block as defined in 12.5.3.3.4 (Construct CCM nonce) from the PN, A2, and the priority value of the MPDU where A2 is MPDU Address 2.
 If the Type field of the Frame Control field is 10 (Data frame) and there is a QoS Control field present in the MPDU header, the priority value of the MPDU is equal to the value of the TID subfield of the QoS Control field (bits 0 to 3 of the QoS Control field).
 If the Type field of the Frame Control field is 00 (Management frame) and the frame is a QMF, the priority value of the MPDU is equal to the value in the ACI subfield of the Sequence Number field.
 Otherwise, the priority value of the MPDU is equal to the fixed value 0.

 Construct AAD